-Sir Francis Bond Head had, in pursuance of a policy adopted by him, sent away to Lower Canada every regular solder in garrison in Upper Canada-for one reason to assist Sir John Colborne to suppress the rebellion of Papineau in the District of Montreal, and, for another reason, to demonstrate that the loyal people of Upper Canada as local militia could suppress McKenzie if he went to the length of rebelling, which no one yet believed he was fool enough to do.

-The effect of this was to encourage McKenzie to armed rebellion.
-The news of his gathering his adherents in arms on the 5th December seemed at first too ridiculous for belief, but when it was learned to be really true the people woke up as by a thunder clap, and mustered in arms by troops and regiments of militia, and without a day's delay made Toronto their goal, and it was who could get there the soonest to put down the wicked rebellion of a mad politician, who was so far in earnest that he really tried to put in practice the disloyal doctrines he had for years been declaiming about in his speeches and writings.
+Sir Francis Bond Head had, in pursuance of a policy adopted by him, sent to Lower Canada every regular soldier in garrison in Upper Canada.
+One reason was to assist Sir John Colborne in suppressing the rebellion of Papineau in the District of Montreal, and another reason was to demonstrate that the loyal people of Upper Canada as local militia could suppress Mackenzie if he went to the length of rebelling, which no one yet believed he was fool enough to do.4 The effect of this was to encourage Mackenzie to armed rebellion.
+The news of his gathering his adherents in arms on December 5, seemed at first too ridiculous for belief.
+When, however, it was learned to be really true, the people woke up as by a thunder clap.
+They mustered in arms by troops and regiments of militia, and, without a day's delay, made Toronto their goal.
+It was who could get there the soonest, to put down the wicked rebellion of a mad politician, who was so far in earnest that he really tried to put in practice the disloyal doctrines he had for years been declaiming about in his speeches and writings.

-On the 7th December the townspeople were astonished to see the steamer Transit, with flags flying, coming across the lake from Toronto, where she had been laid up for the winter.
+On December 6 the townspeople of Niagara were astonished to see the steamer Transit, with flags flying, coming across the lake from Toronto, where she had been laid up for the winter.
 Hundreds of conjectures were made as to the cause of her trip.
 The people flocked to the wharf, and at once an officer of the staff came ashore with orders from Colonel FitzGibbon, who was in command of the militia of the Province.
-He told the astonished crowd that a rebellion had been started back of Toronto by McKenzie, and that Captain Garrett, an old officer of the 49th under General Brock, was directed to muster the pensioners and retired soldiers who were at Niagara, and go at once to Toronto on board the Transit with them, and such others of the loval townsmen as volunteered to accompany them.
-There were living in Niagara then about two hundred pensioners old soldiers discharged at various periods from the regular regiments stationed there.
+He told the astonished crowd that a rebellion had been started back of Toronto by Mackenzie.
+Captain Garratt, an old officer of the 49th under General Brock, was directed to muster the pensioners and retired soldiers at Niagara, and such others of the loyal townsmen as volunteered to accompany them, and return at once to Toronto on board the Transit with them.
+There were living in Niagara then about two hundred pensioners-old soldiers discharged at various periods from the regular regiments stationed there.
 Capt.
 Garrett immediately ordered out this body of old soldiers, who to a man turned out at his order.
 The magistrates also met and called for volunteers.
-There was at that time a splendid fire company in Niagara, composed of the most respectable and active men in the town, under the command of their captain, Mr. John Barker, a sturdy Loyalist.
+There was at that time a splendid fire company in Niagara, composed of the most respectable and active men in the town, under the command of their captain, Mr. John Barker, a sturdy English Loyalist.
 He summoned the fire company, explained the danger Toronto stood in, and the whole company of about fifty men volunteered their services to the Government.